 Yoga is truly relaxing when you can do it a step away from where you live.
-Tucked away in churches, community centres and unlikely high street locations, Roman Road’s yoga options cover everything from iyengar to hatha, and come at out-of-town price tags to boot – so that there’s no need to bend over backwards to join in.
+Tucked away in churches, community centres and unlikely high street locations, Roman Road’s yoga options cover everything from iyengar to hatha, and come at out-of-town price tags to boot.

 Looking for an hour in the evening to unwind, or a way to build up your strength?
 Or maybe you’ve just had a baby and want to combine childcare with exercise?
 Or, if you’re feeling really adventurous, you might want to stray from Roman Road and join a meditative yoga retreat with other locals.
 Whatever your yogic wishes, Bow’s got you covered.